 The benefits of process optimization are not exclusive to large businesses alone since any business can actually benefit from the process of optimization.

 Many businesses want to increase their operational efficiency and improve how they execute their critical processes to gain a competitive advantage.
-To be successful in the way this is done requires focusing on first-to-market, cost-competitiveness, quality and customer service.
+To be successful, they must focus on first-to-market, cost-competitiveness, quality and customer service strategies.

 “When patterns are broken, new worlds emerge” – Tuli Kupferberg

 The word “optimize” means to make something as good, as efficient, as useful, or as functional as possible.
 It helps businesses reach their full potential and is just like getting a “tune up for the car” to increase and maximize its performance.
 Sometimes this may involve automation.

 Process optimization helps your business to maximize efficiency, reduce costs, time and resources invested in addressing bottlenecks and mistakes, so the business can meet its strategic goals and expand market reach.

 Business process optimization initiatives will differ between businesses and largely depends on the competitive environment of the industry in which they operate.
 For example, focus areas are seen to differ in the following industries: